 If you plan to use tobacco products, please do so at a location that is not on Benton County property.
 We encourage you to be respectful of the environment and our neighbors by taking your trash to a receptacle and keeping sidewalks and walkways open.

-If you need any clarification on property boundaries, please consult the Benton County Tobacco Prevention & Education Coordinator at (541) 766-2101.
+If you need any clarification on property boundaries, please consult the Benton County Tobacco Prevention & Education Coordinator: bentonhealthycommunities@bentoncountyor.gov

 Are there designated smoking areas?